Back to Blog

 You don’t see too many people checking out at the grocery store with beets in their carts.

-First of all, why even eat beets?
+First off, why even eat beets?

 1. They help detoxify your liver.
 Especially the green leaves on top.